MattKetmo/MediaScraper/README.md

 # PHP5 library to grab media information from the web (dev)

-Initially created to scrap movies
+Initially created to scrap movies and tv shows

 ## Installation